-The timetable below assumes that all tradesmen show up on time, no one gets sick, materials are readily available, and you —the homeowner—do not issue any change orders that slow down progress.
+The timetable below assumes the work is being done by a good general contractor working with competent subcontractors, that all tradesmen show up on time, that no one gets sick, materials are readily available, and that you, the homeowner, do not issue any change orders that slow down the progress.

-More importantly, this is a cumulative timetable.
-In other words, dead days have been removed and all work days have been pushed together so that no gaps remain.
-It assumes that the minute one person is finished, the next person steps in immediately.
+More importantly, this is an idealized timetable.
+In other words, dead days have been removed and all workdays have been pushed together so that no gaps remain.
+It assumes that the minute one worker is finished, the next person steps in immediately.
+Again, don't be surprised if the reality is about double this idealized schedule.

 |TASK||ALLOTTED TIME (DAYS)||NOTES|